hollenbackhd/e-portfolio/README.md

             <p> This is where the projects will go <br></p>
             <h2 id="header-2"><a href="Resume">Resume</a></h2>
             <p> This is where the resume will go <br></p>

+            <p id="About">Here is an introductory paragraph with the selector 'opening' attached to it.</p>